Temple Name: Kencho-ji 建長寺

 Tel: 0467-22-0981; Fax: 0467-25-6316

-Kencho-ji, the first monastery in Japan devoted solely to Rinzai Zen practice, is number one of the Kamakura Five Mountain Zen temples, and the head of the Kencho-ji branch of Rinzai Zen Buddhism, with five hundred affiliated temples.
+Kencho-ji, the first monastery in Japan devoted solely to Rinzai Zen practice, is number one of the Kamakura Five Mountain Zen temples, and the head of the Kencho-ji branch of Rinzai Zen Buddhism, with four hundred affiliated temples.
 Kencho-ji was founded in 1253 by the fifth Kamakura regent Hojo Tokiyori 北条時頼 (1227–1263), with the support of Emperor Gofukakusa 後深草 (r.
 1246–1259).
 Tokiyori, who wished to establish a true Rinzai monastery in the city of Kamakura, the capital of the shogunate, invited the eminent Chinese Rinzai Zen master Lanxi Daolong 蘭溪道隆 (J. Rankei Doryu; 1213–1278) to serve as first abbot.
 Lanxi held that position until 1262, when he was appointed the eleventh abbot of Kennin-ji in Kyoto.
 Lanxi was succeeded by the Chinese master Wuan Puning 兀菴普寧 (1197–1276), but later returned as third abbot.
 Under Lanxi and subsequent abbots Kencho-ji became a renowned center of Zen training, with over one thousand monks in training.
 The monastic code written by Lanxi to guide the practice of his students is preserved as a National Treasure.